-The medal is awarded to one or more individuals who have made a significant recent contribution to research into computer-aided product and process engineering.
+The medal is awarded to an individual who has made a significant recent contribution to research into computer-aided product and process engineering.
 The contribution could encompass, but need not be limited to, a concept that has promoted much interest, the solution of an unsolved problem, new methods/tools leading to innovative processes/products, or a significant advance of the state of the art within the area of process systems engineering.

 Nominations will be considered by a panel including industrial and academic members, and a shortlist and preferred name submitted to IChemE’s Medals and Prizes Committee.